chiruratnala/Study-Planner/README.md

 Copy the firebaseConfig object provided (you will need this later).

-3. Enable Authentication
+### 3. Enable Authentication
 In your Firebase Console, go to Build > Authentication.

 Click Get Started.

 Select Google as a Sign-in method and enable it.

 Important: In the Authentication settings, look for Authorized Domains.
-Ensure localhost and 127.0.0.1 are added.
+Ensure localhost and 127.0.0.1 are listed.

-4. Enable Realtime Database
+### 4. Enable Realtime Database
 Go to Build > Realtime Database.

 Click Create Database.